 After two reference checks and a background check are complete, PCF informs candidates of their final mentor status.
 If approved, candidates are considered "match-eligible" and added to the queue of PCF mentors ready to be matched.

-Our mentor recruitment window is from December through early May, however, mentors and scholars are matched in May-June, the summer before a scholar begins college.
+Our mentor recruitment window is from October through April, however, mentors and scholars are matched in May-June, the summer before a scholar begins college.

 The application takes 20 to 30 minutes to complete and submit.
 The interview is approximately 45 minutes.
 The entire process depends on several things – when references submit their reference forms, when the interview is scheduled, and how long it takes to submit the background check.
 From start to finish, the entire vetting process can be as quick as 1-2 weeks.